-IELTS Coaching in Gurgaon, IELTS Preparation in Gurgaon, IELTS Classes in Gurgaon, IELTS Training in Gurgaon
+IELTS Coaching in Gurgaon, Best IELTS Coaching Center/Institute/Preparation in Gurgaon

 IELTS reading has two different versions for the two types of IELTS test viz.
 IELTS Academic and IELTS General Training.
 The subject matter of reading for IELTS Academic and IELTS General Training is different.
-We, at IELTS Academy Gurgaon, coach students who want to study abroad or work abroad, in both the modules of writing.
+We, at IELTS Academy Gurgaon, being the best IELTS coaching institute in Gurgaon, coach students who want to study abroad or work abroad, in both the modules of writing.

 Three reading passages are provided to the candidates and these involve a number of task types.